zgrossbart/jslim/README.md

 JSlim is best with a simple JQuery/underscore.js application where it reduces the total size of the libraries by 26% above using the Closure compiler and GZIPing.
 Most libraries are reduced by 10-20 percent, but the savings in total size is only part of the story.

-Most JavaScript compressors make it smaller by removing whitespace and comments and inlining functions.
+Most JavaScript compressors make your code smaller by removing whitespace and comments and inlining functions.
 JSlim actually removes code which reduces [computational complexity](http://en.wikipedia.org/wiki/Computational_complexity_theory).
 The means your libraries aren't just smaller, but they actually run faster.

 How stable is JSlim?
 --------------------------------------